sdc-china/IDA-doc/_posts/2018-01-15-installlation-post-installation.md

 IDA integrates with remote testing automation framework based on Selenium Grid.

 ##### Notes

+Below is the reference link for how to setup selenium grid.It includes the detail parameter setting explanation.
 - [Selenium Grid Setup Guidance](https://github.com/SeleniumHQ/selenium/wiki/Grid2)

 **Local installation**